Faith-InsightData/-California-Housing-Data-Analysis-/README.md

 plt.xlabel('Median House Value')
 plt.ylabel('Frequency')
 plt.show()

-Step 5: Feature Engineering 🛠️
+# Step 5: Feature Engineering 🛠️
-Create new features from existing ones, such as population density or bedrooms per household: python
+Create new features from existing ones, such as population density or bedrooms per household:
-Copy code

 # Example: Adding a new feature for population density
 data['population_density'] = data['population'] / data['households']
 Step 6: Building a Machine Learning Model 🤖
 Use Scikit-learn to predict house prices based on the features in the dataset.
-Start by splitting the data into training and testing sets: python
+Start by splitting the data into training and testing sets: from sklearn.model_selection import train_test_split
-Copy code
-from sklearn.model_selection import train_test_split

 # Split data into features (X) and target variable (y)